Daniel Sand, co-founder, and CEO at Wedio tells us about film equipment hire.

-Especially the long-term need was interesting for us, and our research into this demand led us to create and launch Wedio subscription— the first pro rent to own camera gear subscription.
+Especially the long-term need was interesting for us, and our research into this demand led us to create and launch Wedio subscription— the first pro rent-to-own camera gear subscription.

 As society has adapted to the new way of doing things, we have seen productions start again, but it is also clear that there is a lot more uncertainty as to what else will change, or how long it will take before things normalize.

-A big part of this revolves around an economic uncertainty, which traditionally gives a big boost for two-sided marketplaces.
+A big part of this revolves around economic uncertainty, which traditionally gives a big boost for two-sided marketplaces.
 We saw it for Airbnb during the last financial crisis, and it is also becoming clear in our market.

 Consumers of gear are looking more towards cheaper rental options when they need new gear, and owners of gear want extra income streams to finance their gear.
-This results in more supply AND more demand on our marketplace.
+This results in more supply AND more demand in our marketplace.

 Did you have to make difficult choices regarding human resources and what are the lessons learned?

 Daniel Sand: The first change we made was a quite common one.
 We had all employees work remotely, which was a huge change for us.
 The culture we have been building had physical attendance and interaction as a big cornerstone.
-The open culture we had cultivated utilized ad hoc talks, which feels unnatural when done digitally.
+The open culture we had cultivated utilized ad hoc talks, which feel unnatural when done digitally.

 To achieve more coherence in the team and try to get back to the feeling of being one team working towards a common goal, we have had daily standups and a weekly long-form meeting where we talked about our work and aligned our team to the overall strategy.
-We combined this with online quizzes and Friday bars and encouraging our coworkers to have video calls instead of just writing to each other.
+We combined this with online quizzes and Friday bars and encouraged our coworkers to have video calls instead of just writing to each other.

 This will work for as long as it is needed, but we all look forward to being back at the office.
 We are all social creatures, and while it has been awesome to see that we could still build the company together while being apart, nothing beats the culture you can build by being close to each other.